 Mr. Hanson was married and did not appear to have any children according to census records.
 He listed his occupation as “waiter.”
-He was employed as a servant in the household of United State Navy Commodore Robert F. Stockton who was commanding the Philadelphia Navy Shipyard.
+He was employed as a personal servant in the household of United State Navy Commodore Robert F. Stockton who was commanding the Philadelphia Navy Shipyard.
 He was the first U.S. naval officer to act against the slave trade and captured several slave ships.
-He was a participate in negotiating a treaty that leads to the founding of the country of Liberia.
+He was a participant in negotiating a treaty that leads to the founding of the country of Liberia.